-There is one significant reason that I strongly recommend power meters: it makes it possible to precisely control the workload during interval training, making sure that the right physiological skills get trained.
-If you don’t have a power meter, make it a priority to at least experiment with one during 2011.
+There is one significant reason I strongly recommend power meters: it makes it possible to precisely control the workload during interval training, ensuring that the right physiological skills get trained.
+If you don’t have a power meter, make it a priority to experiment with one during 2011.

 8 – Prioritize high intensity intervals

-When you give the highest priority to your interval training, it’s also much more likely to be successful.
+When you give the highest priority to your interval training, it’s also much more likely to succeed.

-Try to perform intervals as the most important part of your ride.
-Making interval training the most important thing will put it above achieving your planned distance, joining a social group ride or even taking part in a race.
+Try to perform intervals as the most crucial part of your ride.
+Making interval training the most important thing will put it above achieving your planned distance, joining a social group ride, or even taking part in a race.

 9 – Make your training as specific as possible

 What are the decisive parts of a race that you are preparing for?
 A hill?
 A sprint finish?
-A basic rule of solid cycling training is to focus your training on what you are aiming for during a race.
+A basic rule of solid cycling training is to focus on what you aim for during a race.

 10 – Make your 2011 cycling training plan now

-Riders often believe that they feel stronger because of the special combination of intervals that I devise for them but, to be honest, the more likely explanation is that they simply have some structure to their training program.
+Riders often believe that they feel stronger because of the unique combination of intervals that I devise for them, but, to be honest, the more likely explanation is that they have some structure to their training program.

 If you are a hard-working cyclist, you deserve to achieve the best possible results with the work you do.